realm/realm-studio/docs/NAMING-EXAMPLE.md

 Note: We with our current use of styling we have a limitiation on the components that they need to have a unique name in the component tree to avoid clashes with other components, adopting CSS-modules could fix this.

-## Styled representational functional component, wrapped by a container component
+## Styled presentational functional component, wrapped by a container component

-Now - if we wanted to add behaviour and a state to the component, we want to separate it into it's representational part (which we already have) and a container part, as mentioned in the React specific [guidelines](./GUIDELINES.md#react).
+Now - if we wanted to add behaviour and a state to the component, we want to separate it into it's presentational part (which we already have) and a container part, as mentioned in the React specific [guidelines](./GUIDELINES.md#react).

 Now we rename the `index.tsx` to `Status.tsx` and implement the container component (with state & behaviour):